jlopetegui98/RebornToBeWilde/README.md

 ## License

-This project is made available under a license that requires attribution but allows for copying and modification for any use.
-We recommend the MIT License for its simplicity and broad permissions, but with a focus on proper credit attribution to our original work.
+This project is licensed under the MIT License - see the LICENSE file for details.
+The MIT License is a permissive license that only requires attribution back to us and allows for both personal and commercial use.